-Interested in the sustainable use of one of our "untapped" forest resources?
-Interested in income generation and entrepreneurship?
-This certificate course in Maple Sap Collection and Syrup Processing will lead you along your way to joining the growing sap and syrup industry in West Virginia.
+Interested in sustainable agriculture and entrepreneurship?
+This training program in Maple Sap Collection and Syrup Processing will lead you along your way to joining the growing sap and syrup industry in West Virginia.
 Future Generations University is partnering with the West Virginia Department of Agriculture, the WV Veterans and Warriors to Agriculture Program to offer this program designed to help people get into the maple syrup business.
-Although designed with the special needs of WV veterans in mind, this program is open to all interested in maple production.
+This program is open to all interested in maple production.
 Special scholarships are available for veterans and educational groups.

 This certificate is a collaborative partnership between the WV Veterans and Warriors to Agriculture, the WV Department of Agriculture, and Future Generations University.

-- Maple Sap Collection and Syrup Processing Certificate Course - This is a credit bearing certificate course offered through Future Generations.
+- Maple Sap Collection and Syrup Processing is a an optional credit-bearing course

 This certificate course is open to the general public for a cost of $655.00 that includes